 might be interested.
 It's basically FREE

 energy, while helping the planet.

-We offer various size hard design biogas digesters - we use
+We offer various size hard design biogas digesters!
+Prior to

-but it's not recommanded - the membrane can tear, and the
+but we don't recommand a soft design anymore - the membrane can tear, and the

 support structure is weak and not suitable for Australian